zainabkapadia52/HAR-Recognition/README.md

 2. Train Decision Tree with varying depths (2-8) using all above 3 methods.
 Plot the accuracy of the model on test data vs the depth of the tree. **[1 marks]**
 3. Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why? **[0.5 mark]**

+## Task 3 : Data Collection in the Wild [4 marks]

+## Task Description
+For this exercise marks will not depend on what numbers you get but on the process you followed Utilize apps like `Physics Toolbox Suite` from your smartphone to collect your data in .csv/.txt format.
+Ensure at least 15 seconds of data is collected, trimming edges to obtain 10 seconds of relevant data.
+Also record a video of yourself while recording data.
+This video will be required in some future assignments.
+Collect 3-5 samples per activity class.

+### Things to take care of:
+* Ensure the phone is placed in the same position for all the activities.
+* Ensure the phone is in the same alignment during the activity as changing the alignment will change the data collected and will affect the model's performance.
+* Ensure to have atleast 10s of data per file for training.
+As the data is collected at 50Hz, you will have 500 data samples.

+### Questions
+1. Use the Decision Tree model trained on the UCI-HAR dataset to predict the activities that you performed.
+Report the accuracy, precision, recall and confusion matrix of the model.
+You have three version of UCI dataset you can use a)Raw data from accelerometer, b)TSFEL featurised data, c)Features provided by author.
+Choose which version to use, ensuring that your test data is similar to your training data.
+How did the model perform? **[1 marks]**
+2. Use the data you collected to predict the activities that you performed.
+Decide whether to apply preprocessing and featurization, and if so, choose the appropriate methods.
+How did the model perform? **[1 marks]**

 # **Genral Instructions :**